 RELX Group/Elsevier Diversity & Inclusion Statement

 Our people are our strength.
-Our workforce of about 30,000 people has an average length of service of nine years.
+Our workforce of over 30,000 people has an average length of service of 9.2 years.

 Our people team is responsible for recruiting talented individuals and helping them develop in their role.
 We provide innovative learning and development opportunities for our employees and work with them to create an inclusive culture that enables a high-performing and engaged workforce.